Never Again (Kelly Clarkson song)

 "Never Again" is a song recorded by American singer Kelly Clarkson for her third studio album, My December (2007).
 Clarkson co-wrote the song with Jimmy Messer, which was produced by American producer and musician David Kahne.
 Clarkson stated that the song was written as a counterpart to the songs from her second studio album, Breakaway (2004), and was almost removed because of its harsh lyrical nature.
-RCA Records serviced the song to mainstream radio in the United States on April 24, 2007.
+RCA Records serviced the song to mainstream radio in the United States on April 24, 2007 as the lead single from the album, coinciding with Clarkson's 25th birthday.
 "Never Again" features a stronger rock sound than Clarkson's previous releases, but maintains some pop undertones.
 It relies on strings, guitar riffs and drums and is centered on angry, abrasive lyrics.

-"Never Again" received positive reviews from music critics, with many citing it as a darker counterpart to "Since U Been Gone" (2004) and as one of her best releases.
+"Never Again" received positive reviews from music critics, with many citing it as a darker counterpart to "Since U Been Gone" (2004) and as one of her best releases; it drew some comparisons to the works of Pat Benatar.
 The song fared well in international as well as domestic markets, but failed to mimic the success of her previous lead singles.
 It peaked at number eight on the Billboard Hot 100 and was certified gold by the Recording Industry Association of America (RIAA).
 It was also certified gold in Canada and Australia while peaking within the top ten in both regions.
 The song has sold over one million downloads in the United States.
-The accompanying music video for "Never Again" was released on May 1, 2007 in the United States.
+The accompanying music video for "Never Again" was released on May 1, 2007, in the United States.
 It portrays Clarkson being drowned in a bathtub and in various scenes acting as a ghost, haunting her ex-boyfriend following the end of their relationship.